The Bankrate promise

-Why not consider a corporate store credit card at a store you frequent regularly, such as Staples or Office Depot?
+Why not consider a corporate store credit card at a store you frequent regularly?
 Some corporate store credit cards don’t come with a personal liability requirement, making them excellent EIN credit cards.
 Corporate store credit cards tend to offer specific perks like discounts on purchases, cash back options and points and rewards.

 Corporate gas cards

 Another option is a corporate gas card or a fleet fuel card, which may allow your company to apply without a personal guarantee.
 For example, you can get the Shell Small Business Card with your EIN if your business takes in $1 million in revenue every year and has at least one year of business history.